 Again, this myth didn’t get it completely wrong.
 When used incorrectly, steam can cause irritation, discomfort, and even damage the skin of those with existing conditions.
 However, estheticians have years of education and training to not only recognize skin conditions like eczema and rosacea, along with so many other skin disorders a client can have, but to also know when and how to use steam safely and effectively.
 Their treatment rooms are equipped with facial steam machines that allow them to adjust the position, distance, and intensity of the steam so that, just like every part of a Bioelements Facial, it can be personalized to suit each client’s individual needs.
 When done correctly, steam can actually help soften skin that is unusually dry and resistive, due to its unhealthy state.

 3. All you need is a pot of boiling water to replicate the steam from a treatment room at home.

-At-home steaming is one of the steps I hear about most frequently in DIY beauty treatments.
+At-home steaming is one of the steps we hear about most frequently in DIY beauty treatments.
 Just boil a pot of water, hold your head some distance above it, and voila!
 You have the benefits of professional steam, right?
 Wrong.
 Unfortunately, this isn’t just ineffective, it’s dangerous.
 Without a skin care pro who knows your skin and how much stimulation it can take, you run the risk of overstimulation, dehydration, irritating skin conditions you might have, and even a bad burn.
-Given everything I just said an esthetician’s professional steamer can do, it’s no surprise a pot of boiling water can’t cut it!
+Given everything we just said an esthetician’s professional steamer can do, it’s no surprise a pot of boiling water can’t cut it!